drewhart/geonomics_docs/sphinx_dir/doc.rst

       demographic change)
     - data-collection;
     - stats-collection;
-    - a section for setting the seed for the random-number generators.

 We can save this to a file named "2-pop_2-trait_model.py" in our current working directory.